Twelve12com/wp-docker-builder/README.md

-# Wordpress Docker Starter with a Clean Template (BETA)
+# Wordpress Docker Starter with a Clean Template
 Wordpress development environment with Docker.
-Template is being developed with Flexible Grid System.
+Starter template is being developed with Flexible Grid System.
 (Only tested on MacOS)
 <br><br>

 ## Usage & Preparation